 What Is a Mission Statement?

-A mission statement is a brief description of a company's fundamental purpose.
-It answers the question, "Why does our business exist?"
+A mission statement is a brief description of an entity's fundamental purpose.
+It answers the question, "Why does our business (or nonprofit or government agency) exist?"
 The mission statement articulates the company's purpose both for those in the organization and for the public.

 Examples of Mission Statements

-Here are the mission statements of some well-known (and lesser-known) companies and government entities:
+Here are the mission statements of some well-known companies and government entities.

 - Amazon: "Our mission is to be Earth's most customer-centric company.
 This is what unites Amazonians across teams and geographies as we are all striving to delight our customers and make their lives easier, one innovative product, service, and idea at a time."